Meandmy10/DGHA-Admin/README.md

 2. The AuthService (src>app>auth>auth.service.ts) `getClientSettings()` function has the correct url for the hosted admin application
 3. The callback url and the cors rules are the same on the Identity Server (more details on [DGHA-backend](https://github.com/Meandmy10/DGHA-Backend) readme)

-Note: the IsDevMode() check is there because it is assumed you are running the backend system locally in a development enviroment
+Note: the IsDevMode() check is there because it is assumed you are running the backend system locally in a development environment

 ## Deployment